chris7444/ansible-docker-ucp/README.md

 **Figure 34.** Move to destination

 It is only necessary to move the `.vmdk` file as the '.vmdf' file will automatically follow.
-The `dockvols` sub-directory named `1111111-1111-1111-1111-...` should now contain bot files as shown in Figure 35.
+The `dockvols` sub-directory named `1111111-1111-1111-1111-...` should now contain both files as shown in Figure 35.

 ![Files moved to destination][moved]
 **Figure 35.** Files moved to destination